 We welcome opinion pieces from writers who share our goal.
 We will not consider articles that have been published somewhere else, including on social media or a personal blog, and we do not publish anonymous commentaries.
+Likewise, we will not consider pieces that have been submitted to multiple outlets.
 We seek a diversity of views and welcome respectful debate.

-Submissions should be no longer than 750 words, and assertions of fact should be verifiable.
+Submissions should be roughly 750 words long, and assertions of fact should be verifiable.
 We may edit for style, grammar, accuracy and length.
 All articles published at KansasReflector.com are freely available to other news media.

-For information, contact opinion editor C.J.
-Janovy, [email protected].
+For additional information or guidance, contact opinion editor Clay Wirestone at [email protected].